Eidansoft/Phphiles/README.md

 This application has been developed by [my-self](https://www.linkedin.com/in/alejandro-d%C3%A9cimo-8b91b672) at my spare time.
 All sources are available at the [GIT repository](https://github.com/Eidansoft/Phphiles) on Github.
 Please feel free to try it out or giving me your feedback.
 I hope you enjoy.

 # Description
-The code is composed by three files:
+The code has two parts, first some php scripts to run at server; and by other hand an AngularJS module to easely show/manage the files.
+You can use both parts toghether or just the part you need.

+The php scripts are three files at **php_scripts** folder:
  - **configuration.php.inc** To configure main options.
  - **funciones.php.inc** With the functions to process the query, perform the operations into the file system and create the valid response.
  - **phphile.php** Http callable script.
 Check the query parameters and session to detect any non-valid behaviour from the user.
 If it's all ok pass the control to the functions file.